Friday, May 24, 2024

 Yes, that's Dan Aykroyd, SNL original and ghostbuster, leading Indy, Willie Scott, and Short-Round to a getaway plane(or is it?).

-We're only minutes in, and we have another breathless escape as Willie informs Indy that Lao Che's parachuting pilot has bailed on the trio.
+We're only 15 minutes in, and we have another breathless escape as Willie informs Indy that Lao Che's parachuting pilot has bailed on the trio.
+An inflatable raft that slides down the Himalayas into a river is the reason I never really joined the "nuked the fridge" chorus in 2008.
+Spielberg and Lucas always knew they were making a total escapist fantasy.

 "Don't come up here!"
 I love that.
-Harrison Ford hurt his back on those elephants and was sidelined for.
+Harrison Ford hurt his back on those elephants and was sidelined for a month.
 With a Jake Steinfeld workout regime in preparation for his "Raiders" reprisal, Ford looks even more godly than he did the first time around.
 With all due respect to Sylvester Stallone and Tom Cruise and Eddie Murphy, he's the biggest movie star of the 1980s.

 We've arrived in Pankot Palace for my least favorite scene in the original three.
 I'm not going to talk about cultural insensitivities or a white savior narrative, like some revisionist writers.
 Nobody cared about that before 2014.
 This movie is a live-action cartoon.
 I simply never found the gross-out gags at the dinner-table funny.
 It took me a long time to realize that Philip Stone was in "The Shining" and Roshan Seth was in "Ghandi".